 The law provides exceptions to these rights in certain circumstances.
 Where you cannot exercise one of these rights due to such an exception, we will explain to you why.

 We offer you choices regarding the collection, use, and sharing of your Personal Data and we’ll respect the choices you make.
 Please note that if you decide not to provide us with the Personal Data that we request, you may not be able to access all of the features of the Services.

 We aim to provide the information or complete the outcome you request within 30 days.

-If we learn that we have collected Personal Data of a child under the age of 13, or in the EEA 16 or the age needed to consent to the processing of personal data, and we do not have parental consent, we will take steps to delete such information from our files as soon as possible.
+If we learn that we have collected Personal Data of a child, and we do not have parental consent, we will take steps to delete such information from our files as soon as possible.

 10. Third Parties

 Pokémon Trainer Club Accounts.
 You can sign up for Pokémon GO using your third-party Pokémon Trainer Club ("PTC") account administered by The Pokémon Company International (“TPCI”).
 If you choose to do so, we will collect from TPCI your PTC registered email address, your PTC username and a unique PTC user ID.
 If you are registering your PTC account on behalf of your authorized child we will also collect some Personal Data about your child.
 See the “Accounts with Children” paragraph below for more information.